 “Mom!
 Why are you taking her side?!
 You should be on my side!” shouted Bethany.

-“I’m not taking Kobi’s side.
+“I’m not taking Octavia’s side.
 You girls are on the same side.
 Just because I agree with something she says, doesn’t mean I’m against you, nor does it mean she’s against you.
 Why can’t you see that I’m always on your side?
-And so is Kobi!”
+And so is Octavia!”

 “No!
 You’re both disagreeing with me!
 That means you’re against me!
 Leave me alone!”
 Bethany shouted while rapidly flapping her hands.

 “Bethany, please listen to reason.
 We love you,” said Helene.

 “No, leave me alone!” shouted Bethany as she pushed Helene out of her room and then slammed and locked the door behind her.